Your rights and safeguards 3: Inspections

 HMRC’s request must be reasonable

-HMRC can only carry out an inspection if it is reasonable for them to do so in order to check your tax position.
+HMRC can only carry out an inspection if it is reasonable for them to do so to check your tax position.

 HMRC can only carry out their inspection at a time which you agree to, or at any reasonable time if they have given you seven days’ notice.
-(See below if HMRC arrive unannounced.)
+See below on unannounced visits.

 You do not have to let HMRC in

-However, if the tribunal has authorised the inspection, HMRC can charge you a penalty for refusing them entry, and you can appeal against the penalty (see also our factsheet number 5 on penalties and the various HMRC factsheets in the compliance series concerning penalties).
+However, if the tribunal has authorised the inspection, HMRC can charge you a penalty for refusing them entry.
+You can appeal against the penalty.

 HMRC cannot normally enter residential premises.